 - Pearson BTEC HNC Diploma in Electrical and Electronic Engineering (RQF)

-- Foundation Degree Manufacturing Engineering (New for 2020 – subject to validation)
+- Foundation Degree Manufacturing Engineering

 - Foundation Degree Mechanical Engineering